-The first two of these products transfer code from an ISIS-II diskette on the INTELLEC Development System, while the Bootstrap loader transfers code from an iRMX 86 diskette in a target system drive.
+The ICE-86 In-Circuit Emulator and the iSBC 957A/B Interface and Execution Package transfer code from an ISIS-II diskette on the INTELLEC Development System, while the Bootstrap loader transfers code from an iRMX 86 diskette in a target system drive.

-After you have tested the code, you can burn it into PROM and place the PROM on the target system to eliminate using the ICE-86 emulator or the iSBC 957A package to load the code.
+After you have tested the code, you can burn it into PROM and place the PROM on the target system to eliminate using the ICE-86 emulator or the iSBC 957A/B package to load the code.

-If you do not wish to burn the code into PROM or ROM, use either the Start-Up System or the Files Utility with the iSBC 957A package to place your tested code on an iRMX 86 formatted diskette or in bubble memory, and then use the Bootstrap Loader to load the code directly into memory.
+If you do not wish to burn the code into PROM or ROM, use either the Start-Up System or the Files Utility with the iSBC 957A/B package to place your tested code on an iRMX 86 formatted diskette or in bubble memory, and then use the Bootstrap Loader to load the code directly into memory.